kubedb/docs/docs/guides/proxysql/quickstart/overview/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored [here](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples).
+> Note: YAML files used in this tutorial are stored [here](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/proxysql/quickstart/overview/examples).

 ## Load Balance Using ProxySQL

-This section will demonstrate how to load balance a MySQL Group Replication (both the single-primary mode and multi-primary mode) using ProxySQL.
+This section will demonstrate how to load balance a MySQL Group Replication using ProxySQL.
 Since KubeDB currently supports group replication only for the single-primary mode, we we are going to deploy a single-primary MySQL replication group using KubeDB.
 Then, we are going to load balance the read-write query requests to the MySQL database using ProxySQL.

 ### Deploy Sample MySQL Group Replication